The Ultimate Guide to Buying Dental Insurance in Canada

 Finding the perfect dental insurance plan doesn't have to be complicated.
 Start by evaluating your dental needs.
 Consider your oral health, required treatments, and potential future dental work.

 • Step 1: Ensure the plan covers preventive care, routine procedures, and any significant treatments you might need.
-Also, check if the plan includes your preferred dentists or if it provides access to a convenient network.
+Also, check if the plan includes your preferred dentists or if it provides access to the services and dental providers you like.

 • Step 2: Next, compare the costs associated with different plans.
 Look at the premiums, deductibles, co-pays, and annual maximums.